on Monday, January 28, 2019

 Avoid using salt and chemicals designed to melt snow near your colonies.
 They can be toxic if they’re ingested from melted puddles or licked off paws, and they can hurt a cat’s paw pads.

 Provide Food and Water

 Extreme cold weather can increase a cat’s energy and nutritional needs.
 Wet food in insulated containers is ideal for cold weather because it takes less energy to digest, which means more energy for the cat to stay warm.
 Check on the wet food and switch it out frequently.

 A protected feeding station can make all the difference in areas that receive large amounts of snow.
-An upturned Rubbermaid bin with one side cut out is a common feeding station cover.
 Just like with the instant shelter, make sure you clear snow away from protected feeding stations to ensure all cats can reach the food without issue.

 Water is necessary to prevent dehydration, but it also can become frozen quickly.
-If you have an electrical outlet outdoors, an electric-heated water bowl is a good option.
+If you have an outdoor electrical outlet, an electric-heated water bowl is a good option.
 You can also insulate dishes with styrofoam.
-If you are having issues with water freezing, consider using silicone camping bowls or baking pans; you can easily pop the ice out of the bowl without damaging the container and then you can refill instantly.
+If you are having issues with water freezing, consider using silicone camping bowls or baking pans; you can easily pop the ice out of the bowl without damaging the container, and then you can refill instantly.

-Thank you for helping fereal community cats stay warm and fed this winter!
+Thank you for helping feral community cats stay warm and fed this winter!